 Australian Visa Character Test – Criminal Record

-Under the Australian Migration Act, s501, a person’s Visa can be refused or cancelled if the Immigration officer deems the person not to have passed the test.
+Under the Australian Migration Act, s501, a Visa can be refused or cancelled if the Immigration officer deems the person does not pass the test.

 When a person may be found to have not passed the character test: